 LiteLLM: A Proxy to Unify Model Providers

 The first integration with an LLM is always easy: one key, one SDK, three lines and a prompt.
 The second, six months later, is no longer so.
-A second provider appears because Claude reasons better on long tasks, or because a self-hosted model is needed for data that cannot leave the perimeter, or because someone discovers that Cohere multilingual embeddings cost a fraction of what OpenAI charges for equivalent work.
-At that point the application code stops being clean.
-Each SDK has its own client, its own message format, its own streaming semantics, its own errors, its own rules for function calling.
-The team starts writing adapters, and every new cross-cutting requirement — rate limiting, observability, per-tenant budget, fallback when a provider is down — has to be implemented twice or three times over.
+A second provider appears because Claude reasons better on long tasks, or because a self-hosted model is needed for data that cannot leave the perimeter, or because Cohere multilingual embeddings cost a fraction of OpenAI’s equivalent.
+At that point application code stops being clean.
+Each SDK has its own client, message format, streaming semantics, errors, and function-calling rules.
+The team starts writing adapters, and every cross-cutting requirement — rate limiting, observability, per-tenant budget, fallback when a provider is down — has to be implemented twice or three times over.

 The pattern that solves this is old and familiar in infrastructure: a proxy.
-Instead of each application talking directly to each provider, they all talk to a single internal service that talks to the outside world on their behalf.
-LiteLLM is, as of early 2024, the most serious open-source project for doing this in the LLM space.
-It offers an OpenAI-compatible API over more than a hundred providers, it can be deployed as a library or as an HTTP server, and it comes with most of the things you would eventually end up writing yourself.
+Instead of each application talking directly to each provider, they all talk to a single internal service.
+LiteLLM[1] is, as of early 2024, the most serious open-source project for doing this in the LLM space.
+It offers an OpenAI-compatible API over more than a hundred providers, deploys as a library or HTTP server, and comes with most of what you would eventually write yourself.

 Why Proxy at All

-The question is not trivial, because any proxy adds latency, another component to maintain, and another failure point.
-The justification has to be concrete.
+The justification must be concrete, because any proxy adds latency and another component to maintain.
 There are four reasons, and they usually arrive together.

 The first is homogeneity.
 A single OpenAI-compatible client across all applications, pointing at an internal endpoint, replaces half a dozen SDKs.
-Switching model becomes a configuration field, not a refactor.
-Migrating an entire app from GPT-4 to Claude 3 Opus is reduced to repointing an alias.
+Switching models becomes a configuration field, not a refactor.

 The second is governance.
-As soon as more than one team uses LLMs, someone asks how much each is spending, and ideally wants to cap it before next month’s invoice surprises finance.
-A central proxy issues virtual keys per team, per user or per service, with budget and expiry attached.
-The real provider keys live in exactly one place.
+Once more than one team uses LLMs, someone asks how much each is spending, and wants to cap it.
+A central proxy issues virtual keys per team, user, or service, with budget and expiry.
+Real provider keys live in exactly one place.

 The third is resilience.
-LLM providers go down, rate-limit, and serve degraded responses more often than one would expect from services at their price point.
-A proxy can declare fallbacks — if GPT-4 returns 429 or 5xx, retry on Claude 3 Sonnet; if Anthropic is saturated, fall back to the self-hosted Mistral — without the applications noticing.
+LLM providers fail, rate-limit, and degrade responses more often than expected.
+A proxy can declare fallbacks — if GPT-4 returns 429 or 5xx, retry on Claude 3 Sonnet — without the applications noticing.
 This turns provider incidents into silent degradations rather than product outages.

 The fourth is observability.
-Cost, latency and token metrics by model, tenant and route, emitted from a single point to Prometheus or Langfuse, avoid having to instrument every call in every application.
-It is also the natural place to insert caching, PII redaction, auditing and compliance.
+Cost, latency, and token metrics by model, tenant, and route, emitted from one point to Prometheus or Langfuse, avoid instrumenting every call in every application.
+Also the natural place for caching, PII redaction, auditing, and compliance.

 Library or Server

-In proxy mode you deploy a separate binary — container, pod, systemd unit — and the applications talk to it as if it were OpenAI.
-This is the default configuration for any serious use.
-Its cost is an internal network hop of order 5-20 ms, negligible compared with the hundreds or thousands of milliseconds of an actual LLM call.
-Its benefit is concentrating all cross-cutting logic in one place.
+Proxy mode: deploy a separate binary — container, pod, systemd unit — and applications talk to it as if it were OpenAI.
+This is the configuration for any serious use.
+Cost is an internal network hop of 5-20 ms, negligible versus the hundreds or thousands of milliseconds of an actual LLM call.

 What the Proxy Declares